 Tesco Ireland sponsors programme to boost sustainable beef production

-Tesco Ireland has committed to sponsoring the ABP Bull Improvement Initiative, providing €20,000 per year for two years to help Irish family farms purchase superior bulls with high genetic merit.
-The sponsorship directly supports improved herd performance, reduced environmental impact, and more sustainable beef production.
+Tesco Ireland has committed €20,000 per year for two years to sponsor the ABP Bull Improvement Initiative, a national programme designed to help Irish family farms purchase superior bulls with high genetic merit.
+The sponsorship aims to enhance herd performance, improve beef quality, and reduce the environmental footprint of Irish beef production.

-Data from ABP’s trial farm, validated by the Irish Cattle Breeding Federation, shows calves from top-ranking bulls are on average 38kg heavier and worth €301 more than lower-merit calves at the same age.
-Faster growth also reduces the carbon footprint, demonstrating measurable sustainability benefits.
+The initiative, supported by the Irish Cattle Breeding Federation, uses data from ABP’s trial farm showing that calves from top-ranking bulls are on average 38kg heavier and worth €301 more than those from lower-merit sires at the same age.
+Faster growth rates not only improve productivity and profitability but also reduce emissions intensity, making beef production more sustainable.

 Read the full story to see how Tesco is using sponsorship to transform Irish beef production.